by Angela Kambouris

 While our culture reminds you, hustle, hustle, hustle 24/7, the longer we work, the odds of mistakes rise.
 When you focus your energy in shorter bursts you open the door for other opportunities such as meditation or a gentle walk during the day in between work segments.
 Bypassing the traditional 9-5, creates a workday to lower stress and maximize opportunities for delivering results.

 Scheduling relaxation and fun activities in advance creates scheduled plans to enable recovery from sprint activities.
 Unplug with family and friends and enlist their support.
 Identify your upcoming projects that will require unsurmountable amounts of energy and reward yourself along the way.

 There are many approaches to mastering the art of deep work but when you build a habit around the strategies, then you are eradicating the distractions.
 Whichever approach you adopt, retreats away to complete a task, seizing 5am uninterrupted moments, the key is to develop daily rituals to prevent interruptions and get more done in less time.
 Committing to those designated times like lifelines, that are not negotiable.

 Embracing down time

 Have you heard the whisper in the hallway, she is having another week off holidaying in the Greek islands or she has booked a 4-day long weekend for a mountain cabin stay again?
-Taking time out, slowing down is indispensable to the brain.
+Taking time out (try a happiness jar), slowing down is indispensable to the brain.
 Your ability to hit the pause button is paramount to getting work done.

 Srini Pillay, in his book Tinker, Dabble, Doodle, Try: Unlock the Power of the Unfocused Mind describes that our brain needs both the focus and un-focus circuits in the brain to complete tasks efficiently.